benholmgren/csci-476-594-spring2021-private/lab06/README.md

 lose our information following a corrupted byte in the encrypted message, since the contents of the message being decrypted are assumed to be a result of prior characters.

-* OFB: Since OFB is non parallelizable in both encryption and decryption, it must lose out on the contents following a corrupted byte, since in both encryption and decryption, any given portion of a the message is dependent on earlier portions.
+* OFB: Since OFB is non parallelizable in both encryption and decryption, I'd think it must lose out on the contents following a corrupted byte, since in both encryption and decryption, any given portion of a the message is dependent on earlier portions.